The Ultimate Guide to the LSAT for International Students

 What Is a Good LSAT Score?

-The raw scores from these sections are converted to a scaled score between 120 and 180, with a median score around 150.
+The raw scores from these sections are converted to a scaled score between 120 and 180, with a median score of around 150.
 Depending upon the competitiveness of the program, a score that is above average is desired.

 Logistics